hardwarewise/SIN-core/contrib/SIN/docs/infinitynode_setup_guide.md

 * From the wallet top menu, click on `Help` then on `Debug Window` and `Console`.
   * Before you enter the burn command, make sure you unlock the wallet if your wallet have been encrypted.
 Open the debug console/window and enter this command: `walletpassphrase password 999` (replace password with your wallet password).
 The 999 is the number of seconds your wallet will remain unlocked, so any number will do.
 * As shown in the screenshot below, enter the burning command in the debug window's bottom field.
+The command will be `infinitynodeburnfund`, followed by the **BURN amount (100000 / 500000 / 1000000) and followed by the backup address.**
+* Please use the backup address previously generated.
+(Section 1.
+SIN Backup Address creation)
-The command will be `infinitynodeburnfund`, followed by the **BURN amount (100000 / 500000 / 1000000) and followed by the backup address.
-The backup address must be from another wallet to receive the funds to that wallet in case of a hack of your local wallet.**
+  * *The backup address must be from another wallet to receive the funds to that wallet in case of a hack of your local wallet.*
 * **Make sure the command is entered properly, because you will no longer be able to recover these coins.**
 * In the screenshot below we have an example for the SIN-BIG Infinity Node, so the command in that case is
 ```bash